-However, to keep the loyalty program members come back to your store, you need to make it exciting & beneficial for customers.
+However, to keep the loyalty program members coming back to your store, you need to make it exciting & beneficial for customers.

-Here are few key points you can consider to create an engaging loyalty program from your store –
+Here are a few key points you can consider to create an engaging loyalty program for your store –